kamwadalex/Ezra-website/SECURITY_SETUP.md

 }
 ```

+### 6. API Key Security

+**In Firebase Console:**
+1. Go to Project Settings > General
+2. Under "Your apps", find your web app
+3. Click "Show" next to the API key
+4. Configure restrictions:
+   - HTTP referrers (websites)
+   - API restrictions (Firebase services only)

-### 6. Deployment Considerations
+### 7. Deployment Considerations

-When deploying to a hosting service:

-1. **Local Development**: Use the `firebase-config.js` file locally
+**Static Hosting (GitHub Pages, Netlify, etc.):**
+- Configuration is embedded and works immediately
+- No additional setup required
+- Firebase Security Rules provide protection

+**Server-side Applications:**
-2. **Production**: Consider using environment variables or secure configuration injection
+- Consider using environment variables
-3. **CDN/Static Hosting**: Ensure the config file is not publicly accessible
-4. **Server-side**: If using server-side rendering, inject configuration securely
+- Inject configuration securely
+- Use server-side authentication

-### 7. Troubleshooting
+### 8. Troubleshooting

-If you see "Firebase configuration not found" errors:
+If you see Firebase initialization errors:
-1. Ensure `js/firebase-config.js` exists (copy from `firebase-config.example.js`)
-2. Check that the file is being loaded before `js/config.js`
-3. Verify the `FIREBASE_CONFIG` object is properly defined
-4. Check browser console for any JavaScript errors
+1. Check browser console for detailed error messages
+2. Verify Firebase SDK is loading correctly
+3. Ensure Firebase Security Rules allow the operations
+4. Check network connectivity to Firebase services

-### 8. Emergency Response
+### 9. Emergency Response

-If API keys are accidentally exposed:
+If API keys are compromised:
 1. **Immediately rotate the keys** in Firebase Console
-2. **Update the configuration** in `firebase-config.js`
+2. **Update the configuration** in `js/config.js`
 3. **Check for unauthorized usage** in Firebase Console
 4. **Review access logs** for suspicious activity
+5. **Update Security Rules** if necessary

 ---

-**Note**: This setup provides basic security for a static website.
-For more sensitive applications, consider implementing additional security measures such as server-side authentication and API key rotation.
+**Note**: This setup prioritizes deployment compatibility while maintaining security through Firebase Security Rules.
+The API keys are visible in the client-side code but are protected by server-side security rules that control access to your data.